bticknor/bticknor.github.io/blog/pages/rv_convergence.md

-# Convergence in Probability vs. Almost Sure Convergence - A Visual Explanation
+# Visualizing Weak vs. Almost Sure Convergence

 By definition, a sequence of random variables $X_n$ converges to $X$ in probability if: